Szybet/Yatchy/hardware/create-your-own/assembling.md

 - If a test is too hard for you, it could be skipped, but if something later doesn't work, it will be a lot harder to debug what is actually going on, it could even result in damaging more components
 - I will not talk things like "If you power the device via 5V USB, you can't have a power supply connected on the battery terminals, otherwise the charger will start charging and things can go messy".
 Common sense, common electronical/arduino/esp32 level knowledge required
 - Testing every section should be also done via power consumption - multimeter, how much current it draws, if too much, then you know the answer, it's shorted
+- If soldering with stencil **please** check for shorts and problems after soldering.
+Seriously, the process is never perfect

 Things like:
 - Equipment I use, or is needed